 Students who enroll need to prepare for some initial expenses at the start of the term.
 Books, supplies and tools will be required for all classes.
-MTI and the MTI Bookstore do not allow advances or charging of items from the Bookstore (except with a credit card), or with approval of special circumstances from the Vice-President for Administrative Services located in the Business Office.
+MTI and the MTI Bookstore do not allow advances or charging of items from the Bookstore (except with a credit card), or with approval of special circumstances from the Dean of Fiscal Operations located in the Business Office.
 Please budget accordingly when making your school plans.